mdoege/fbUCI/README.md

 Framebuffer screen size is set to 1920x1080, so on Raspbian be sure to disable overscan in ``/boot/config.txt``.

-You may need to add yourself to the ``video`` group on some Linux distros for permission to use the framebuffer.
+On some Linux distros other than Raspbian you may need to add yourself to the ``video`` group for permission to use the framebuffer.

 ## Usage